rob10campbell/PRoPS-colloids_setup/02-HOOMDblue-Install-Guide.md

 Before setting which version of Python you will use for the virtual environment, check your defaults:

-Check your default version of Python (unless you changed your default version after installing Python 3, this will be a version of Python 2)
+Check your default version of Python (unless you changed your default version after installing Python 3, this will be the system version of Python 2)
 ```bash
 $ python --version
 Python 2.7.16